project-imprimis/libprimis/doc/engine.md

 environment map entity.
 Like water and alpha materials, however, glass is capable of screenspace refraction, useful for nonflat materials.

+In itself, glass material does not block movement, but in practice it always does because clipping material is mandatory for all types of glass.
+The engine will automatically place clip wherever glass is placed.

 #### Commands

 * `glass<N>color`